spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

     broker-list            list of comma separated brokers that this producer connects to topic                  topic name
-    compression-codec      any compression to be used Supported compression codec are gzip and snappy.
+    compression-codec      any compression to be used.
+Default is no compression.
+Supported compression codec are gzip and snappy.
 Anything else would result in no compression
     value-encoder          serializer to be used for encoding messages. key-encoder            serializer to be used for encoding the partition key